Logo Voyage

 The BYO culture

-[edit]While fairly unusual in the rest of the world, it's common for restaurants in Australia and New Zealand to allow patrons to bring bottled wine to dinner.
+While fairly unusual in the rest of the world, it's common for restaurants in Australia and New Zealand to allow patrons to bring bottled wine to dinner.
 This practice is called 'BYO', short for "bring your own".
-Originally resulting from a loophole in liquor licensing laws, BYO is now a great opportunity to enjoy some of the wine which you have bought in a wine region, or to visit a local 'bottle shop' and enjoy a wider selection at lower prices.
+Originally resulting from a loophole in liquor licensing laws, BYO is now a great opportunity to enjoy some of the wine that you have bought in a wine region, or to visit a local 'bottle shop' and enjoy a wider selection at lower prices.

 Nowhere in Australia is BYO more common than in Adelaide.
 Most restaurants in Adelaide which serve alcohol will also allow BYO, though it's a good idea to call ahead to make sure.
 It's common for a charge called 'corkage' to be applied to the bill.
 Corkage will typically be around $10–15 per bottle, though higher charges are not unheard of.
 Corkage is applied even if your wine is under a screwtop rather than a cork, like virtually all recently produced Australian wine.